MyLife-Services/mylife-documentation/alpha-team/MyLife-PRD.md

    - Cannot Contribute to Your Own Culture in Any Digital Meaningful Way: Feeling excluded from contributing valuable personal narratives to cultural history.
    - Cannot Learn from Other Cultures Where Language is a Barrier: The challenge of understanding and learning from other cultures due to language differences.

 ### Addressing Pain Points

 By identifying these categories of pain points, MyLife can develop targeted strategies to address the specific needs and challenges of its users.
 This involves designing features and services that alleviate these pain points, providing a seamless and supportive experience for memory preservation and digital legacy management.
 For each use case, MyLife can offer tailored solutions that mitigate the identified pain points, ensuring that users feel supported and empowered in their journey to document and share their life stories.

 ### Problem Statement - @Mookse- I am assuming this has not been finalized.
 The expectation is that this section tells how mylife will solve the identified problems/paintpoins at a more high-level.
 Example: "Mylife aims to simplify and enhance the process of documenting and preserving personal memories across diverse user segments by providing interactive, AI-powered guidance and tools

-Students spend too much time figuring out what and how to study, leading to suboptimal learning outcomes and frustration.

 ### Hypotheses and Mission Statement
-By introducing AI Study Buddy, we will make personalized learning more efficient and enjoyable, helping students achieve better academic results.

 ## The Solution

-### Ideation

-- AI-Powered Study Plans: Tailored schedules based on individual performance and learning speed.
-- Instant Feedback System: AI-driven responses to student queries and progress reports.
-- Virtual Tutoring Sessions: AI tutors available 24/7 to assist with difficult topics.
+### MyLife Member Services Platform

-### Leveraging AI
+### Leveraging Artificial Intelligence

 AI is essential for creating personalized learning experiences, providing instant feedback, and offering round-the-clock tutoring, all of which are impossible to achieve manually at scale.

 ### Feature Prioritization
-Using the RICE framework:

-1. Personalized Study Plans
-   - Reach: 80
-   - Impact: 9
-   - Confidence: 7
-   - Effort: 6
-   - Score: 84 = (r * I * c) / E

-2. Use Case 2

-3. Use Case 3

-### AI MVP
+### MVP
-The AI MVP will include:
-- A simple personalized study plan generator using reinforcement learning.
-- A basic instant feedback system leveraging natural language processing (NLP).
-- Initial virtual tutoring sessions powered by predefined AI algorithms.

 ### Roadmap

+- FY2024
+  - Q3:
+    - Initial volunteer outreach (PM)
+    - Define MVP
-- Q1: Develop and test the personalized study plan generator.
+    - Develop and test Alpha Pilot internally
-- Q2: Implement the instant feedback system and conduct user testing.
-- Q3: Launch the virtual tutoring sessions and gather feedback for improvements.
+    - Define PRD
+    - Conduct Alpha Pilot Program
+  - Q4:
+    - Conduct Open Alpha
+    - Interim Executive Director
+    - Fundraising
+    - Staffing

 ### Technical Architecture

-- Frontend: React.js for the user interface.
+- Webapp Hosting: MS Azure (paid)
+- Frontend: HTML5, CSS, Animations, javascript (open)
-- Backend: Node.js with Express for API services.
+- API Backend: Node.js with Koa (open)
-- AI Models: TensorFlow for machine learning algorithms.
+- AI Models: OpenAI GPT Assistant Technology with custom functions and actions (paid)
+- Embedding Service: OpenAI Vectorstore and File Storage (paid)
-- Database: MongoDB for storing user data and interactions.
+- Database: Cosmos NoSQL for storing user data and interactions (paid)
-- API
+- Assets: Flat asset file storage for images and video (tbd)

 ### Assumptions and Constraints

 - Users have access to the internet and compatible devices.
 - AI algorithms will require regular updates and training with new data.
+- Codebase evolves through frequent refactor
+- Rely on as much intelligent interoperation as functionally feasible

 ### Risks

-- Data Privacy: Ensuring user data is securely stored and managed.
+- Data Privacy: Ensuring user data is securely stored and managed
-- Algorithm Bias: Continuous monitoring to avoid any bias in AI recommendations.

 ## Requirements

-#### Functional Requirements
+### Functional Requirements

+- Secure Login
+- Digital Self Avatar
+- Memory Team
+  - Capture and Collect
-- User registration and profile management.
+  - Improve, Bolster and Enhance
-- AI-driven personalized study plan creation.
-- Real-time feedback mechanism.
-- Virtual tutoring session interface.
+  - Relive Memories
+  - Share Memories
+  - Build Collective Memories
+- Experience Framework
+  - Mechanic for dynamically reliving or sharing memories
+- Help Framework
+- Account Management

-#### Non-functional Requirements
+### Non-functional Requirements

 - High availability and scalability.
 - Secure user authentication and data encryption.
 - Responsive and user-friendly interface.

-#### Data Requirements
+### Data Requirements

 - User performance data for personalized study plans.
 - Real-time interaction data for feedback and tutoring sessions.

-### Challenges
+## Challenges

 - Ensuring the AI models are accurate and unbiased.
 - Acquiring enough quality data for training the models.
 - Maintaining user engagement over time.

-### Positioning
+## Positioning

 | Use Case              | Pain Point                      | Possible Solutions              | Impact of Solution           |
 |-----------------------|---------------------------------|---------------------------------|------------------------------|